Aveley Lodge during the Coronavirus outbreak & lockdown 2020

 Like the whole world, none of us at Aveley Lodge could have predicted the uncertain and unprecedented times that lay ahead of us at the start of 2020.
-During February, we watched with bated breath how this little-known and little-understood virus (bizarrely named after a famous brand of beer or sounds like a droid out of Star Wars), went on its ever-relenting campaign around the world and we started to think about what we at Aveley Lodge would need to do if it took hold here in the UK.
+During February, we watched with bated breath how this little-known and little-understood virus went on its ever-relenting campaign around the world and we started to think about what we at Aveley Lodge would need to do if it took hold here in the UK.
 Our first and foremost priority was ensuring our lovely residents and our wonderful staff were kept safe.

 “We all have a fear of the unknown.
 What one does with that fear will make all the difference in the world” L. Russell

-By the 26th February, we started to ask all our visitors on arrival at Aveley Lodge where they had been on their travels; not because we wanted to hear about their travel tales, how tedious their flight was or where the finest pina colada could be found, but because we needed to know if they had by any chance come into contact with Coronavirus.
+By the 26th February 2020, we started to ask all our visitors on arrival at Aveley Lodge where they had been on their travels as we needed to know if they had by any chance come into contact with Coronavirus.
 We then started to ask people to stay away unless it was necessary to visit our home, something we have never in the history of Aveley Lodge asked anyone to do.
 Normally we have open visiting times and embrace visitors over a cup of tea and freshly made slice of cake but now we were having to be careful about someone’s very presence on our own doorstep, frightened to go anywhere near them for fear of an invisible entity and the disastrous consequences if we didn’t check people properly.
 By the 18th March, we informed relatives not to visit if possible and if so, only one person could do so via an appointment system.
 As is well known, keeping residents happy and healthy is not just about making sure they are physically well, but mentally and socially too and by promoting and keeping relationships with their friends and family going, is extremely important.
 Meanwhile, we were trying to keep our staff safe and fighting an enormous battle to get hold of our basic but essential personal protective equipment (PPE) that was being sold at over-inflated prices.
 Then on the 21st March we made the very hardest decision and one we never thought we’d ever have to make…we closed our home completely to all but essential medical professionals.
 Aveley Lodge was in lockdown and two days later, the whole country went into lockdown.